Do you have concerns about copyright, plagiarism, or citing sources?

 It is possible to plagiarize without infringing copyright.
 It is also possible to infringe copyright without plagiarizing.

 For more information about plagiarism and academic integrity, visit Academic Integrity.

-Nearly any use images, video, or audio are allowed in class presentations are made in face-to-face classes in a classroom setting is permitted.
-This broad exception does not apply to copying and distributing text so doing something like photocopying an article might not be allowed.
+Images, video, or audio in class presentations in face-to-face classes in a classroom setting is likely permitted.
+This broad exception does not apply to copying and distributing text, so doing something like photocopying an article might not be allowed.